pagkly/Zed/Investopedia4/What is Engel's Law.md

 Engel's Law similarly states that lower income households spend a greater proportion of their available income on food than middle or higher income households.
 As food costs increase, both for food at home (such as groceries) and food [[away from home]](https://www.investopedia.com/terms/a/awayfromhome.asp) (for example, at a restaurant), the percentage spent by lower-income households is expected to increase.

-The relationship and importance of household income to food consumption is well engrained in popular economics principles today, particularly with population health and improving the quality of health a prominent rallying point of all developed markets.
+The relationship and importance of household income to food consumption is well engrained in popular [[Economics|economics]] principles today, particularly with population health and improving the quality of health a prominent rallying point of all developed markets.

 The very poor might spend as much as one-half of their income on food, so their budgets can be said to be food-intensive, or specialized.